haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ## What is QGIS?
 In short, QGIS is a GIS application that can be used for various GIS analyses.
 There are other GIS application, the other most common of which is ArcGIS.
-We are using QGIS for this course since it is open-source and free, meaning it is accesible for all, in contrast to ArcGIS which is propi
+We are using QGIS for this course since it is open-source and free, meaning it is accesible for all, in contrast to ArcGIS which is proprietary software.

+So, you're going to need QGIS for this course!
+Please take a moment now to nesure

 ## What is a good map?